UMAP Terminologies and Acronyms

 23. UMAP Summer Program

 UMAP Summer Program is a special summer program provided by UMAP.
-The Venue and content of the program differ every year depending on the organizer of the program.
+Place and content of the program differs every year depending on the organizer of the program.

-In 2017, UMAP Summer Program was held in Japan, co-hosted by UMAP Japan National Committee, Niigata University, and Toyo University.
+Organizers: UMAP Japan National Committee, Niigata University and Toyo University.

-Discovery Camp 2018 in Thailand was organized in Bangkok, Thailand, by the Office of Higher Education Commission and three co-host universities, namely, Chulalongkorn University (CU), King Mongkout’s University of Technology Thonburi (KMUTT) and Bangkok University (BU), during July 22 – August 4, 2018.Below is the list of host countries for UMAP Summer Programs from 2019 to 2021:
+Organizers: Office of Higher Education Commission and three co-host universities, namely, Chulalongkorn University (CU), King Mongkut’s University of Technology Thonburi (KMUTT) and Bangkok University (BU).

 Eligibility to apply for this program is generally limited to Pledged Universities/Institutions; however, the National Secretariat of the host country/territory has the discretion to modify its eligibility requirements and the selection of participants among applicants.